Skip to content

 2. Virtual devices implemented para-virtualization

-3. Emulation virtualization for co-located task scheduling
+3. Fake virtualization based-on co-located task scheduling

-4. Power virtualization based on API forwarding
+4. GPU Computing Power virtualization based on API forwarding

 Hardware and driver layer sharing mechanisms